 The term of a loan is its lifespan.
-If the term is 36 months, for example, that’s how long the borrower has to pay back the loan amount.
-The loan term may affect your monthly repayment amount, with a longer term sometimes having a smaller monthly payment and a shorter term sometimes having a larger monthly payment.
-The longer term may result in sometimes paying more in interest over the life of the loan.
+If the term is 36 months, for example, that’s how long you have to pay back the loan amount.
+The loan term may affect your monthly repayment amount.
+A longer term could have a smaller monthly payment.
+A shorter term might require a larger monthly payment.
+But, a longer term could also result in paying more in interest over the life of the loan.
 For that reason, it’s critical to think about what’s manageable for you.
 Before agreeing to a term, make sure you can commit to making the monthly payment amount for the duration of the term.

 2. Fixed Interest Rate

 Fixed interest rate loans have an interest rate that will stay the same throughout the length of the loan.
 Payments are predictable with no surprises due to interest rate hikes.
-People often choose fixed-rate loans to have peace of mind that their re-payments on these loans will not change during the life of the loan.
+People often choose fixed-rate loans to have peace of mind that their monthly repayment amounts will not change during the life of the loan.

-Variable interest rate loans, on the other hand, have an interest rate that changes based on the economy and market conditions.
-You’ve probably heard news stories talking about the Federal Reserve changing interest rates.
-Loans that are based on the “prime rate” will have their interest rate go up or down whenever the Federal Reserve decides to change rates.
+With variable interest rate loans, on the other hand, the interest rate changes based on the economy and market conditions.
+You’ve probably heard news stories talking about the Federal Reserve raising or lowering interest rates.
+Loans that are based on the prime rate can see an increase or decrease in interest rate whenever the Federal Reserve decides to change rates.

 Variable interest rate loans may start out lower than fixed interest rate loans.
-Sometimes, when people refinance their student loans, they choose a variable rate when rates are low.
-If you can commit to pay the loan off within a couple of years, and therefore hopefully not see interest rate hikes on a large scale, this could work in your favor.
-The lower interest rate allows more of the loan payment to go toward paying off the balance quicker, rather than money going more toward interest if the rate was higher.
+Sometimes when people refinance their student loans, for example, they choose a variable rate when rates are low.
+If you can commit to pay the loan off within a couple of years, and hopefully not see interest rate hikes on a large scale, this could work in your favor.
+The lower interest rate allows more of the loan payment to go toward paying off the balance more quickly, rather than toward interest if the rate was higher.

 3. APR (Annual Percentage Rate)

-The annual percentage rate is a combination of a loan’s interest rate plus fees that are charged, expressed as a percentage.
+An annual percentage rate is a combination of a loan’s interest rate plus fees that are charged, expressed as a percentage.
 Interest is a portion of the total amount, calculated as a certain percentage.
 The APR allows consumers to compare loan options to find the lowest overall cost to them as they pay back the loan.